(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Developers who spend a lot of time on repetitive code writing, refactoring, and documentation tasks

-People who are already using Pandas, NumPy, Matplotlib, etc., but want to strengthen data processing & visualization automation
+People who are already using Pandas, NumPy, Matplotlib, etc., but want to strengthen their data processing & visualization automation

-AI Prompts → Code Automation → Workflow Optimization interested analyst
+AI Prompts → Code Automation → Workflow Optimization Interested Analyst

 Technical Paper Summary → Code Reproduction researchers who want to accelerate the process with AI assistance

-Someone who wants to understand the flow of prompt-based code review/quality management/automation while collaborating with development teams
+Anyone who wants to understand the flow of prompt-based code review/quality management/automation while collaborating with development teams

 People who want to streamline collaboration between planners, designers, and developers